Veuve Clicquot Demi-Sec

 After additional cellaring (two to three years, or even more in the right conditions), Demi-Sec develops yet richer notes of praline or toasts.
 It is then ideal with caramel or praline-based desserts: Paris-Brest, tarte Tatin, pears with caramel, etc. Do not hesitate to serve Demi-Sec from a carafe, as they did in Madame Clicquots time.

-A few minutes in a previously chilled carafe will allow the wine to show off its rounded flavor, and all the splendour of its golden hue.
+A few minutes in a previously chilled carafe will allow the wine to show off its rounded flavor, and all the splendor of its golden hue.